Explicit Acyclic Models and (Co)Chain Operations

-There is a standard recursive procedure that gets used in many different situations to construct chain maps $\phi \colon B_* \to C_*$.
-The common ingredients are that $C_*$ has a given contraction and that $B_*$ is positively graded and free, either over a ground ring $\FF$ or a group ring $\FF[G],$ with a chosen basis.
+There is a standard recursive procedure that we will use in many different situations to construct chain maps $\phi \colon B_* \to C_*$.
+The common ingredients are that $B_*$ and $C_*$ are positively graded, based, augmented complexes.
+Also, $C_*$ has a given contraction and $B_*$ is free, either over a ground ring $\FF$ or a group ring $\FF[G],$ with a chosen basis.
 In the equivariant case, $C_*$ will also be a $G$-complex and the constructed chain maps will be equivariant.\\

 The constructions usually begin quite simply in degree 0, exploiting base points and augmentations in both domain and range.
-In the equivariant case we assume the augmentations to be $G$-maps, usually with the trivial action on $\FF$, but possibly with the same $G$ action arising from some $\tau \colon G \to \{\pm 1\} $, as studied in Example \ref{5.7}, for both the $B_*$ and $C_*$ augmentations.
+In the equivariant case we assume the augmentations to be $G$-maps, usually with the trivial action on $\FF$, but possibly with the same $G$ action arising from some $\tau \colon G \to \{\pm 1\} $, as studied in Subsection \ref{5.5}, for both the $B_*$ and $C_*$ augmentations.
 We always assume the basepoint $\iota_B(1)$ is a basis element in degree 0. \\